Praqma/media-code/kubernetes/services-discovery/README.md

 In this folder you will find example on creating objects in Kubernetes and learn what Service Discovery is.
 You will use selectors for both Replicaset, Services and PVC objects.
 You will also try and create a rogue pod with the same labe as our replicaset, and see how the replicaset behaves.
 Also, you will scale the replicaset and see how the endpoints for the Service will include the new pods automatically.

 # Service discovery in Replicaset
 Replicaset are used to keep a specific number of identical pods running.
-When specifying a replicaSet, can also use a selector to select which pods to manage.
+When specifying a replicaSet, you can use a selector to select which pods to manage.
 Examine the files `./replicaset/multitool.yaml`

 ```
 apiVersion: apps/v1